 The 2015 Government's Housing White Paper, Fixing our broken housing market was published in February 2017.
 It set out “a comprehensive package of reform to increase housing supply and halt the decline in housing affordability.”

 The White Paper identified a threefold problem of “not enough local authorities planning for the homes they need; housebuilding that is simply too slow; and a construction industry that is too reliant on a small number of big players.”
 The White Paper focused on four main areas:

 This paper covers some of the of the key barriers and potential solutions to increasing supply in England.
 The paper takes account of the key measures announced in Fixing our broken housing market and subsequent developments.
 The barriers and solutions cover issues including:

 Information on Government action to stimulate housing supply can be found in Library briefing paper 06416: Stimulating housing supply - Government initiatives (England).
 Other relevant Library papers include:

 UK-wide statistics on housing are also available in this briefing and the associated tables.
-Use the downloads below for access to:
+Use the downloads below for data on:

 Commons Briefing papers CBP-7671